All Tests

 Blood Testing

-High-sensitivity C-reactive protein (hs-CRP) measures low levels of inflammation in the body, reported in mg/L. Produced by the liver, it reflects how well your body responds to daily stressors such as diet, sleep, and activity.
+High-sensitivity C-reactive protein (hs-CRP) measures low levels of inflammation in the body and is reported in mg/L. Measured through a CRP blood test, it is produced by the liver and reflects how well your body responds to daily stressors such as diet, sleep, and physical activity.
 Optimal levels are below 1 mg/L, with 1–3 mg/L considered within the normal range.

-Tracking hs-CRP helps you see how lifestyle habits affect recovery and metabolic balance.
+Tracking hs-CRP with a CRP blood test helps show how lifestyle habits affect recovery and metabolic balance.
 Keeping levels low supports steady energy, efficient repair, and long-term wellbeing.

-High-Sensitivity C-Reactive Protein (hs-CRP) is available in Vively's Metabolic Essentials Test.
-Book your blood test now for only $199 per test.
+High-Sensitivity C-Reactive Protein (hs-CRP) is available in Vively's Full Body Health Check.
+Book your blood test now for only $374 per test.

 Book My TestOrder My CGM